callum-jones19/leadlight/notes/scientist_engineer_guide_to_dsp.md

 - Describes the relationship between the input signal, output signal and impulse response.
 - Convolution is represented by a star formally: $\circledast$.

+**Shifting and scaling** the delta function:

+- Consider a signal $a[n]$.
+It is composed of _all zeros_, except for sample 8 which has a value of $-3$.
+- This is the same as a delta function shifted right 8 and multiplied by -3.
+- Mathematically: $a[n] = -3 \sigma [n - 8]$.
+  - If you want an alternate way to this about why we say $-8$ to shift the delta function 8 units to the right, imagine we have our finger on point 8 of the delta function.
+It has a value of $0$.
+So, we think how can we get this to equal the value that is at index 0 (and hence "shift" the graph)?
+Well, we intuitively just subtract 8.
+- This notation can (and is) used as a convenient notation for describing the position and amplitude.
+If, e.g., we are considering an _impulse_ from an impulse decomposition at index 4 with amplitude 4.3, then we can represent the impulse as $4.3 \sigma [n - 4]$ (a shifted and scaled delta function).
+The _output_ component of this can be represented as
+  $4.3h[n - 4]$ (a shifted and scaled impulse response).

 For example, a low-pass filter would look like this:

 ![lowpass-convolution](./assets/low_pass_filter_convolution_equation.png)